 Here are some common places where you probably keep your sensitive information that could be easily found by hackers:

 Go through each of these and everything on your devices that may leave you exposed.
 Imagine how easy and quick it would be for hackers to get a hold of this information and what they could do with it!

 Do this often and clear your browser history every day to keep your information safe.
 Here’s how to clear your browser history in Chrome for Mac.

 Finally, try not to save your account passwords in your browser, as that puts you at risk of getting hacked.

 What to do about the information you can’t delete?

-You can avoid cities and all channels of communications with people but even this doesn’t guarantee that your private information never appears online.
-You probably just have to accept this fact and be extra cautious if your situation requires maximum anonymity.
+You can avoid cities and all channels of communication with people, but even this doesn’t guarantee that your private information will never appear online.

 How should you act after deleting your information?

 If you still need to use gadgets and the internet after minimizing your digital footprint, at least disguise yourself.